 Ask about all payments before taking a property so you don’t have to deal with any unexpected costs.

 Get a receipt from your landlord or letting agent when you pay any money - you'll need this in case there are any problems.

 Paying rent in advance

-You might be asked to pay rent upfront which is usually between 1 to 2 months' rent before you move in.
+You might be asked to pay 1 to 2 months' rent before you move in.
 This is called paying 'rent in advance'.
 The actual amount you’II pay will depend on your landlord and your written agreement.

 By paying your rent in advance you'll always be paying rent for the month ahead.